Joan Mitchell: Joan Mitchell Foundation

 In her will, Mitchell provided for the creation of a foundation that would "aid and assist" artists while stewarding her legacy.
 Established in New York in 1993 as a not-for-profit corporation, the Joan Mitchell Foundation awards grants and fellowships to U.S.-based painters, sculptors, and artist collectives.
-More than 1,000 U.S.-based artists have received grants from the Foundation, including Mel Chin (1995), Mark Bradford (2002), Wangechi Mutu (2007), Simone Leigh (2011), Amy Sherald (2013), Amanda Ross-Ho (2013), Ann Purcell (2014), Michi Meko (2017), Elisabeth Condon (2018), and Daniel Lind-Ramos (2019).
+More than 1,000 U.S.-based artists have received grants from the Foundation, including Mel Chin (1995), Amy Sillman (1999), Franco Mondini-Ruiz (2001), Mark Bradford (2002), Wangechi Mutu (2007), Simone Leigh (2011), Amy Sherald (2013), Amanda Ross-Ho (2013), Ann Purcell (2014), Michi Meko (2017), Elisabeth Condon (2018), Daniel Lind-Ramos (2019), Zarouhie Abdalian (2020), and Liza Sylvestre (2021).
 The Foundation provides artists with free resources and instruction in the areas of career documentation, inventory management, and legacy planning.
+At the time of her 100th birthday, her foundation (along with her contemporary Robert Rauschenberg's) was regarded as one of the largest and most influential visual arts foundations.

 An Artist-in-Residence program at the Joan Mitchell Center in New Orleans, Louisiana opened in 2015 at 2275 Bayou Road in the Seventh Ward.
+The Joan Mitchell Center in New Orleans offers artists time and space for the creative process through 6 or 14 week residencies.
+Artists have opportunities to engage with arts professionals, partner arts organizations, and others in the community.
+Applicants must either be based in New Orleans for the last 5 years, native to New Orleans, or a former grant recipient of the Joan Mitchell Foundation.
 Past residency participants include Laylah Ali, Firelei Báez, Heather Hart, Maren Hassinger, Laura Kina, Carrie Moyer, Shani Peters, Alison Saar, Amy Sherald, Cullen Washington, Jr., Carl Joe Williams, and Mel Ziegler.

 In addition, the Foundation manages a collection of Mitchell's artwork, her papers (including correspondence and photographs), and other archival materials related to her life and work.
-In 2015, the Foundation established the Joan Mitchell Catalogue Raisonné project, which is researching Mitchell’s paintings for the eventual publication of a catalogue raisonné.
+In 2015, the Foundation established the Joan Mitchell Catalogue Raisonné project, which is researching Mitchell's paintings for the eventual publication of a catalogue raisonné.